IMEG leading design of DOE-funded community geothermal project

 “Expanding the uses of clean energy and decarbonizing our communities is a vital component of addressing climate change and its effects on the population,” says McMillen.
 “At-risk communities in particular are at great risk of the health-related consequences of the worsening environment and the ever-rising cost of energy.
 This project addresses both inequities.”

-As of summer 2024, the team has narrowed the leading conceptual design approaches, is fully coordinated with city and residents, and is working with local contractors to develop a working economic model for this approach.
-The team also is developing a plan for how to scale the system and the workforce to adjacent neighborhoods and across the city.
-This will support greater adoption of geothermal and other decarbonization technologies.
+In phase 1 of the project—also funded by the DOE—the team developed a conceptual design, coordinated with city and residents, and worked with local contractors to develop a working economic model for the approach.
+The team also developed a plan to scale the system and the workforce to adjacent neighborhoods and across the city to support greater adoption of geothermal and other decarbonization technologies.
+For the phase 2 deployment of the system, the City of Ann Arbor received a $10.8 million grant from the DOE.
+The City will finance another $11.1 million toward the cost of the project, which is expected to be operational in 2028.

 For more information: